swathi-parthibha/PropellorClock/README.md

 # PropellorClock
-Propellor Clock using a PIC16F877 microcontroller
+Propellor Clock Project using a PIC16F877 microcontroller Programmed in Assmebly Language using the MPLAB IDE